 Laura owns a dog and knows how to deal with her furry companion when loud, unexpected noises throw him off.

-Celebrating our nation's birthday is a special time of the year.
-Friends gather.
-American flags are raised.
-Hot dogs and burgers are on the grill.
-For most, it is a fun filled day of celebration with family and friends that wouldn't be complete without a display of fireworks and patriotic music.
-B
+Celebrating our nation's birthday is a special time of the year—friends gather, American flags are raised, hot dogs and burgers are on the grill.
+For most, it is a fun-filled day of celebration with family and friends that wouldn't be complete without a display of fireworks and patriotic music.

-ut not everyone relishes this Independence Day tradition.
+But not everyone relishes this Independence Day tradition.
 For our four-legged friends, the 4th of July can be the most stressful day of the year.
-Private neighborhood celebrations celebrating birthdays, Memorial Day and other special events that use fireworks are just as troublesome for canines.
-Thunder, blenders, vacuums and other loud noises can have the same effect.
+Private neighborhood celebrations celebrating birthdays, Memorial Day, and other special events that use fireworks are just as troublesome for canines.
+Thunder, blenders, vacuums, and other loud noises can have the same effect.

 Why Are Dogs Afraid of Loud Noises?

-It's no wonder some dogs don't care for fireworks, thunderstorms or other loud noises.
+It's no wonder some dogs don't care for fireworks, thunderstorms, or other loud noises.
 These magnificent displays of light and sound are quite loud and unpredictable.
-A dogs' sense of hearing, both in range and frequency, is far superior than a human's.
+A dogs' sense of hearing, both in range and frequency, is far superior to a human's.

 Dogs also like a routine.
-Just as humans, they feel stress when they do not know what is happening.
-This combined with all the loud sounds and bright lights of fireworks can freak a dog out.
+Just like humans, they feel stress when they do not know what is happening.
+This, combined with all the loud sounds and bright lights of fireworks, can freak a dog out.
 The National Humane Society reports that July 5th is one of the busiest days of the year as many pets become so scared they run away during fireworks celebrations and are turned into the SPCA.

-Thunderstorms and lightening are also frightening for many dogs for the same reasons.
-Blenders, vacuum cleaners and other loud devices can scare dogs as well.
-Usually these noises occur in the pet's home and the noise does not last as long so the apprehension is not as great.
+Thunderstorms and lightning are also frightening for many dogs for the same reasons.
+Blenders, vacuum cleaners, and other loud devices can scare dogs as well.
+Usually, these noises occur in the pet's home, and the noise does not last as long, so the apprehension is not as great.